anshitbansal21/anshitbansal21/README.md

 - 👋 Hi, I’m Anshit Bansal
 - 👀 I’m still exploring what interests me and I am looking forward to make several projects in different domains to understand what I like.
-- 🌱 I’m currently learning Web Development
-- 💞️ I’m still understanding Github and plan to contribute to the community as much as possible
 - 📫 How to reach me : anshitbansal215@gmail.com
 - 😄 Pronouns: he/him
-- 📕 Currently reading - You don't know JS by Kyle Simpson
+- 📕 Currently reading - Building LLMs from scratch

 <!---
 anshitbansal21/anshitbansal21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.